manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Running into the kind of bugs resulting from this kind of negligence in a production application with thousands of users isn't exactly fun.

-While JavaScript has a notion of types, as we've learned, it doesn't have any language constructs to define which types are expected in a given situation.
+While JavaScript has a notion of types, as we've learned, it doesn't have any language constructs to define and limit which types are expected or allowed in a given situation.
 Let's look at the `duplicateNumber` function again:

     const duplicateNumber = (num) => num * 2;